ganeti/ganeti/doc/walkthrough.rst

       …
   node1#

-You can see in the above what operations the burnin does.
-Ideally, the burnin log would proceed successfully through all the steps and end cleanly, without throwing errors.
+You can see in the above what operations the burn-in does.
+Ideally, the burn-in log would proceed successfully through all the steps and end cleanly, without throwing errors.

 Instance operations